An insider’s guide to the best events and things to do during October in the Lake District.

 This cannot be used in conjunction with any other offer.
 Not available on specials menu.
 Children 10 years and under.

-Come on down to the laid back Terrace Bistro & Bar to enjoy a wonderful night of live music in Cockermouth featuring the talents of local singer, Andy Whitaker.
+Come on down to the laid back Terrace Bistro & Bar to enjoy a wonderful night of live music in Cockermouth featuring the talents of local singer, Miss Cindy Hoten.

-While you dine or sip on a refreshing cocktail, Andy will be here to entertain with a catalogue of well-known songs spanning an array of genres and decades.
+While you dine or sip on a refreshing cocktail, Cindy will be here to entertain with a catalogue of well-known songs spanning an array of genres and decades.

 Our ‘Live Music Night’ acoustic sets are sure to include something for everyone and the relaxed atmosphere is just what you need to unwind after a long week and prepare for the one ahead.